Effects of Vaping on Teeth

 Why Vaping Can Affect Our Teeth

 There are several ways that vaping can affect your teeth.
 First, many e-juice products contain nicotine, which is well known to constrict blood vessels and cause gum recession.
 This gum recession can cause loose and wobbly teeth as well as gum disease.
-Even if you go with a low-strength nicotine, chances are good that you’ll still experience the blood vessel constriction that can cause these issues.
+Even if you go with low-strength nicotine, chances are good that you’ll still experience the blood vessel constriction that can cause these issues.

 Another reason vaping is bad for your teeth is that of the machine itself.
 Think of vaping the same way that you would a child using a pacifier.
 Over time, the teeth begin to bow out because of the constant sucking motion.
 This can also be caused by your vaping device, especially if it is used regularly.
 The teeth in the front may begin to bow out and give a flared appearance, which can only be fixed by going to an orthodontist and beginning treatment.
 For long-time vape users, they may find that orthodontic work is the only way for them to restore the beauty of their smile thanks to years worth of vaping.